Based on The Wonderful Wizard of Oz by L. Frank Baum

 Music by Joshua Goldberg and Corrie Owens-Beauchesne

 Journey with Dorothy, Scarecrow, Tin Woodman, Lion- and Toto too- down the Yellow Brick Road!
-This whimsical new musical goes back to the roots of L. Frank Baum’s classic American fairytale.
 When Dorothy is whisked away from dreary Kansas to the magical, marvelous land of Oz, she must travel to the Emerald City to see the Wizard- with helping hands and Wicked Witches around every corner!
 She’ll soon discover that with a little brains, heart, and courage, home is never far away.
+This Jr. edition features a shortened runtime, all your favorite characters, and the classic story you love.

 A Kansas farm girl who dreams of more, in search of home.